Tom Vander Ark | CEO + Partner

 Caroline Vander Ark Davis | COO + Partner

-Caroline oversees the day-to-day operations of the company and participates in client projects on various levels.
+Caroline oversees the day-to-day operations of the company, business development and participates in client projects on various levels.
 Previously she worked at Capital Sports & Entertainment.
 At CSE she focused on trip planning and execution, managing schedules for executives and traveled both domestically and internationally for work.
 Caroline has also worked for the Seattle SuperSonics Professional Basketball Club in the basketball operations department.
 Prior to her role with the Sonics she worked at WilliamsWorks a strategic advocacy firm as a Project Coordinator, managing the orchestration of high-profile, large-scale events and advocacy trips and daily client work for non-profits.
 She has also worked for Goodwin Sports Management, an elite sports management firm.
 Caroline has extensive domestic and international travel experience spanning the globe from Japan, India, Africa and Brazil.
-She holds a degree in Communications from Washington State University and has served as the VP-Finance for Austin Delta Gamma Alumnae and was on the Board of Directors for Communities In Schools of Central Texas.
+She holds a degree in Communications from Washington State University, serves on the Board of Directors for Advancing Leadership and the SXSWedu Advisory Board.

 Allison is our operations guru.
 She is responsible for making sure the back end of our company is on point and keeps us all organized.
 She manages our travel arrangements, calls and meetings, speaking engagements, client invoicing and payments, and assists on client projects.
 She manages our in-house events and client events including small meetings and large scale conferences.
 She is our jack of all trades, our coordinator of chaos!
 With a background in office management and event planning, she brings a special set of skills to our team.
 She has spent time working in various office settings developing her office management skills and working as an event assistant and event intern on all types of events.
 She received a BA degree from Central Washington University with an emphasis in social service.

 Megan Mead | Project Manager + Math Contributor